Cecilia Albertini is an Italian award-winning filmmaker and actress based in Los Angeles.

-Her films have played at over twenty international festivals around the world, and her work has been broadcast on KCET Link, thewrap.com and Deadline.com.
-Her latest short film, Labor, was awarded best film at the Afrodite Shorts Film Festival in 2018 and has been screened in over fifteen festivals around the world, including the Los Angeles Shorts International Film Festival, DC Shorts International Film Festival, and the Urbanworld Film Festival in NYC.
+Her films have played at over forty international festivals around the world, and her work has been broadcast on KCET Link, thewrap.com and Deadline.com.
+Her latest short film, Labor, was awarded best film at the Afrodite Shorts Film Festival in 2018 and has been screened in over thirty festivals around the world, including the Los Angeles Shorts International Film Festival, DC Shorts International Film Festival, and the Urbanworld Film Festival in NYC.

 Best Director at the Moscow Shorts International Film Festival for “Labor” | 2018

 Best Film at the Afrodite Shorts Film Festival for “Labor” | 2018

 Motion Pictures Association of America Award | 2016

 Sedicicorto Film Festival (“Labor”) | 2018